 More from Dunking with Wolves

-- Minnesota Timberwolves: 5 best trades of the 2010’s decade3 days ago
+- Minnesota Timberwolves: Towns ranked fourth-best shooting big of all-time3 days ago

 This is Schroder's seventh season in the league, but at 26 years old he's only a couple of years older than Towns and Wiggins.

 Adding Schroder wouldn't affect the Wolves' salary cap situation too much as he's on a very similar contract to Gorgui Dieng.